nrwl/nx-workshop/docs/lab3/LAB.md

    </details>

 5. Open up the `dist` folder again - notice how we now generated a `3rdpartylicenses.txt` file, as per the "production" configuration in `workspace.json`
-6. Modify `workspace.json` and instruct the executor to import the Angular Material styles: `./node_modules/@angular/material/prebuilt-themes/deeppurple-amber.css` (and add it to the module's imports)
+6. Modify `workspace.json` and instruct the executor to import the Angular Material styles: `./node_modules/@angular/material/prebuilt-themes/deeppurple-amber.css`

    <details>
     <summary>🐳 Hint</summary>